projectcalico/calico/docs/CalicoSwarm.md

-# Running calico-docker networking on a Docker Swarm.
+# Running Calico on a Docker Swarm
 The following instructions configure a Docker Swarm cluster networked using Calico.
 In this tutorial, we will do the following.
 - Configure etcd and Calico on a cluster.
 - Configure Docker Swarm on our VM cluster.